Corruptions of Supervised Learning Problems: Typology and Mitigations: Technical Background

 After establishing the notation for working with kernels, we are now ready to deploy the framework in the learning context.
 The content presented here is connected to the literature on \emph{statistical experiments} and \emph{decision theory} \citep{torgersen1991comparison, shiryaev2000statistical}.
 We summarize the key concepts crucial to our analysis and direct readers to relevant books for a more comprehensive perspective.

-\paragraph{The general learning problem}
+\subsubsection{The General Learning Problem}

-In statistical decision theory, a general decision problem can be viewed as a two-player game between \emph{nature} and \emph{decision-maker}.
-Here, nature represents an unknown process that generates the observed phenomena; the decision-maker observes the said phenomena and seeks to find the optimal action for each observation within the context of a given task.
-Slightly more formally, nature here stands for the (stochastic) force choosing an \emph{observation} $o \in O$ given some hidden \emph{state} $\theta \in \Theta$.
+In statistical decision theory, a general learning problem can be viewed as a two-player game between \emph{Nature} and a \emph{decision-maker}.
+Here, Nature represents an unknown process that generates the observed phenomena; the decision-maker observes the said phenomena and seeks to find the optimal action for each observation within the context of a given task.
+Slightly more formally, Nature here stands for the (stochastic) act choosing an \emph{observation} $o \in O$ given some hidden \emph{state} $\theta \in \Theta$.
 The stochastic process generating $o$ given $\theta$ is referred to as the \emph{experiment} $E$.